etherealgloriaw/AE86-Team-Car2Share/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 Users could select to pick up the passengers within the distance they choose, and the circle is presented in the map

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c.
 Users can publish their carpool photos and feelings in their account

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d.
+Users could label their trips, such as shopping and traveling

 ## Small Tasks:
 ○ Task 1: The requestors and car owners could add, edit, delete, view carpool request, such as destination, home, price, date and number of available seats